 Break multi-measure rests

-This property separates a multi-measure rest at the current measure.
+This property separates a multi-measure rest at the start of the selected measure.
 This option should be checked before you turn on the "Create multi-measure rests" option in Style → Edit General Style.

-Multi-measures are automatically broken at important breaks, such as rehearsal marks, time changes, double bar lines, etc.
+Multi-measures are automatically broken at important breaks, such as rehearsal marks, time changes, double bar lines, irregular measures etc.

 MuseScore automatically numbers the first measure of each system, but more numbering options are possible.
 From the main menu, choose Style → Edit Style.
 In the left pane, choose "Numbers".
 In the bottom half of the right pane is the "Measure Numbers" ("Bar Numbers") section.